Splode/hackwild/_posts/2018-03-26-creating-a-reusable-svg-component-with-vue.md

 ### Register and Mount

 Now that we have our SVG component, we'll register it in our primary `App` component.
-We can then mount it anywhere in our application where we've declared it using `<Logo/>`.
+We can then mount it anywhere in our application where we've registered it using `<Logo/>`.

 #### App.vue